 9. Modern Recurrent Neural Networks¶

-In fact, a large portion of sequence learning problems such as automatic speech recognition, text to speech, and machine translation, consider both inputs and outputs to be sequences of arbitrary length.
-Finally, we will take machine translation as an example, and introduce the encoder-decoder architecture based on recurrent neural networks and modern practices for such sequence to sequence learning problems.
+In fact, language modeling reveals only a small fraction of what sequence learning is capable of.
+In a variety of sequence learning problems, such as automatic speech recognition, text to speech, and machine translation, both inputs and outputs are sequences of arbitrary length.
+To explain how to fit this type of data, we will take machine translation as an example, and introduce the encoder-decoder architecture based on RNNs and beam search for sequence generation.

 - 9.1.
 Gated Recurrent Units (GRU)